 By hand, carefully knock, shake, and rub off as much soil from the tubers as possible.
 It is advisable to not rinse or wash soil off the tubers with water.
 Dry conditions are what you are shooting for.
 Inspect bulbs and tubers that are dug for scars, slices, physical damage, or rot.
 If any tubers have soft or spongy spots, discard them.
 They will only rot further during storage.

 Should I Air Dry My Bulbs?

 Before bulbs, tubers or rhizomes can be stored for winter, they must be properly and thoroughly dried to prevent mold and rot.
-Find a warm, dry place out of direct sunlight to cure or harden-off the tubers for a week to ten days.
+Find a warm, dry place out of direct sunlight to cure or harden off the tubers for a week to ten days.
 A garage, covered porch, or a basement workbench works well.
 We keep a couple of old summer window screens, set across two sawhorses for this drying period.
-A few layers of newsprint or brown grocery bags cut and laid out also works well.
+A few layers of newsprint or brown grocery bags cut and laid out also work well.

 Every few days, flip or tip the bulbs over to ensure all sides are drying adequately.
 While they are drying, you can rub and shake off any remaining residual dry soil.
 They do not need to be completely clean of soil, just not moist or wet.

 Proper Storage For Tender Bulbs And Tubers